-Theorem 10.3 (coincidence of concrete bisimilarities) In 'CE the two bisimilarities \sim{g} and \sim{p} for concrete s-nets coincide.
-Hence, since \sim{g} is a congruence, so also is \sim{p} is a congruence.
+Theorem 4.16 (coincidence of concrete bisimilarities).
+In 'CE the two bisimilarities \sim_g and \sim_p for concrete s-nets coincide.
+Hence, since \sim_g is a congruence, \sim_p is a congruence too.

-It remains to transfer this to abstract s-nets.
-But this is immediate by Proposition 9.1 and Corollary 9.4, and finally we have the result we set out to prove:
+It just remains to transfer this to abstract s-nets.
+But this is immediate by Proposition 4.10 and Corollary 4.13, and we have finally arrived at the result we set out to prove.

-Corollary 10.4 (coincidence of abstract bisimilarities) In CE the two bisimilarities \sim{g} and \sim{p} for abstract s-nets coincide.
-Hence, since \sim{g} is a congruence, so also is \sim{p} is a congruence.
+Corollary 4.17 (coincidence of abstract bisimilarities).
+In CE the two bisimilarities \sim_g and \sim_p for abstract s-nets coincide.
+Hence, since \sim_g is a congruence, so is \sim_p .

-It is worth noting that since \mathcal{L}p and \sim_p were defined without reference to link graphs, it was not clear which contexts would preserve \sim_p , i.e. in what sense \sim_p would be a congruence.
-Thus link graph theory can claim to have provided a convincing answer to these questions, by means of an alternative characterisation of \sim_p .
+It is worth noting that since \mathscr{L}p and \sim_p were defined without reference to link graphs, it was not clear which contexts would preserve \sim_p , that is, in what sense \sim_p would be a congruence.
+Thus link graph theory can claim to have provided a convincing answer to these questions by means of an alternative characterisation of \sim_p .